zbc89631412/TowerDefense/README.md

 There are two unity projects in this repository

 TD files are my final years projects and it is a tower defense game, a very simple version of 'League of Legendary', which realized some basic functions
 The four mp4 files display an overview of the game.

 VRGame files are my course project, which is a fps game.
-There is a pdf inside decribe details of the game
+There is two pdf files inside: readme and assignment-3.
+The readme.pdf introduces how the functions in Assignment-3.pdf are realized

 In the first mp4 file, "敌人移动", if the enemy does not detect the character, it will roam randomly in the scene.
 Once the character is in certain range of the enemy, it will run towards the character and attack the character when it reaches certain distances.